agutier4/FCND-Controls-CPP/writeup.md

 ### Scenario 2: Body Rate and Roll/Pitch Control
 ![Intro](img/scenerio2.png)
-The second scenario required setting up a routine to convert a thrust and set of x,y,z moments into the actual motor thrusts for each of the four motors.
+The second scenario requires setting up a routine to convert a total thrust and set of x,y,z moments into the motor thrusts for each of the four motors.
 This is done in `QuadControl::GenerateMotorCommands()`.
-To do this, the force / torque equations were written using the defined constants and the four thrust value.
+To do this, the force / torque equations were written using the defined constants and the four thrust values.
 This system of 4 linear equations can be represented as a matrix and then inverted to solve for each of the motor thrusts in terms of the inputs.

 The actual body rate routine is setup to generate the moment commands used above.
 This is done in `QuadControl::BodyRateControl()`.
 This process requires applying a simple proportional gain and multiplying the output by the respective moments of inertia to convert from angular accelerations to moments.
 The gains for this control loop (`kpPQR`) were tuned to minimize overshoot and get to the target rotation rate as quickly as possible.